-- 1. The general obligations bond fund expenditures were accounted for separately in the Building Fund of the District. - 2.
-The net proceeds from the sale of the general obligation bonds were deposited into the appropriate accounts within the Building Fund. - 3.
-Our review of the expenditures for the period of July 1, 2005 through June 30, 2006, did not reveal any items that were paid from the general obligation bond funds that did not comply with the purpose of the Bonds that were approved by the registered voters of the District on March 5, 2002.
+- The general obligations bond fund expenditures were accounted for separately in the Building Fund of the District. - 2.
+The 2002 General Obligation Bonds did not have proceeds during 2006-07. - 3.
+Our review of the expenditures for the period of July 1, 2006 through June 30, 2007, did not reveal any items that were paid from the general obligation bond funds that did not comply with the purpose of the Bonds that were approved by the registered voters of the District on March 5, 2002.

-4. We performed testing on payments for the months of September and October 2005.
+4. We performed testing on payments for the months of September and October 2006.
 We found that payments were being withheld in excess of the established ten-day period.
-Additional testing was performed on payments for April.
+Additional testing was performed on payments for March 2007.
 We again found that payments were withheld in excess of the established ten-day period.
 In both cases, it was indicated that payments were withheld by the construction management company, because the multi-prime contractor had yet to meet the required criteria for payment.
 No protest or significant disputes exist regarding these payments.